danschultzer/idempotency_plug/README.md

 ### Persisted store

 The ETS store is not persisted, so it's not production ready.
-Instead let's change the store to use Ecto.
+Instead, let's change the store to use Ecto.

-First run `mix idempotency_plug.ecto.gen.migration`.
+First, run `mix idempotency_plug.ecto.gen.migration`.

 Now update the configuration for the request tracker: